Car wedged under NJ Transit train platform causes delays

 EDISON, N.J.
-(AP) - Trains on New Jersey Transit’s Northeast Corridor line are being delayed because a car that became wedged under the passenger platform of a station is blocking one of the tracks.
+(AP) - Trains on New Jersey Transit’s Northeast Corridor line were delayed during the morning commute because a car that became wedged under the passenger platform of a station was blocking one of the tracks.

 It’s not clear how the car became wedged on Wednesday under the eastbound platform of the station in Edison.
 It did not appear that anyone had been injured.